 What is the full form of CAA

 CAA stands for Citizenship Amendment Act.
-It was enacted by the govt. of India on 12 December 2019.
-It was passed by the Lok Sabha on 9th December 2019 and signed by the president of India on 12 December 2019 and thus it became an act.
+It was enacted by the govt. f India on 12 December 2019.
+It was passed by the Lok Sabha on 9th December 2019 and signed by the president of India on 12 December 2019, and thus it became an act.

 The bill is intended to redefine the definition of illegal migrants.
-This act amends the Indian citizenship act, 1955 to grant Indian citizenship to illegal migrants or refugees of six communities Jain, Hindu, Jain, Parsi, Christian and Buddhist from three countries namely Bangladesh, Pakistan, and Afghanistan.
-This bill is for the migrants that entered India before 31 December 2014 and as of now living in India without documentation.
-So, the cut-off date for Indian Citizenship act is 31 December 2014.
+This act amends the Indian citizenship act 1955 to grant Indian citizenship to illegal migrants or refugees of six communities, Jain, Hindu, Jain, Parsi, Christian, and Buddhist, from three countries namely, Bangladesh, Pakistan, and Afghanistan.
+This bill is for the migrants that entered India before 31 December 2014 and, as of now living in India without documentation.
+So, the cut-off date for the Indian Citizenship act is 31 December 2014.

 Besides this, this act is for the minorities that are forced to compel to take shelter in India due to their exploitation in their native countries on the ground of their religion or religious persecution.
-These migrants after having the Indian citizenship can live anywhere in the country and have all the rights that an Indian citizen is entitled to have.
+These migrants, after having Indian citizenship, can live anywhere in the country and have all the rights that an Indian citizen is entitled to have.

 Key features of CAA: